Cagayan De Oro Northern Mindanao, Philippines Travel Guide

 No cable cars/funiculars.

 Embrace the local transportation for an authentic cultural experience.
-While perhaps not always the most comfortable, it slice of daily life in Cagayan de Oro.
+While perhaps not always the most pleasant, it slice of the daily routine in Cagayan de Oro.